DrewBanyai/TwitchSimpleSoundPlayer/README.md

-# TwitchSimpleSoundPlayer
+# SimpleTwitchBotJS
-A dead-simple twitch-chat-enabled sound player for streamers
+A dead-simple skeleton project to play local sound files when chat commands trigger them in Twitch